Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

 Putting It Together

-Start by stitching your arms to your body, hide ends inside body of mermaid.
+Start by stitching your arms to your body, hiding the ends inside the body of the mermaid.
 Decide if you want them to be able to move forward and back or up and down.
 Forward and back motion makes it seem like the mermaid is giving a hug (which is why I like it), but up and down makes a swimming kind of motion.

 You can also opt not to sew the arms shut and stitch them on to the body so that they stick straight out.